DDebtAtlas

 Municipal / Local Layer

-Purpose: Aggregated local government debt per state
+Purpose: Aggregated local government long-term debt outstanding per state

 Coverage: All 50 states and D.C. (all local entity types combined)